 - Best yoga mats for downward dog

 Some exercise bikes are built to fold up and roll away for people who live in small spaces.
-And of course, there’s an exercise bike for every budget, so you can cycle at home whether you can afford an expensive machine or you’re looking for good value.
+And of course, there’s an exercise bike for every budget, so you can cycle at home no matter your price point — whether you can afford an expensive machine or you’re looking for good value.

 Here are our recommendations for the best exercise bikes for staying fit at home.
-And be sure to check out our picks for the best home gym equipment.
+And be sure to check out our picks for the best treadmills and

 What are the best exercise bikes right now?